 I am sure you are reading this article wondering how much this build cost.
 To address your curiosity, I have posted a table listing the costs of this build.
 Of course, there are some tools that I already own that are not on that table.
 If you would like to know all of the tools that I used, please visit the article Tools used in the P320 80% Videos that lists the tools used and what step I used them in.

-If you do an internet search on P320 80% you will find multiple sites that sell the frame and jig kit from JSD Supply.
+If you do an internet search on P320 80% you will find multiple sites that sell the MUP-1 (80% P320 FCU) frame and jig kit from JSD Supply.
+At the time this article was written, this is the only Sig P320 aftermarket frame available.
 I decided to purchase the frame and jig kit directly from JSD Supply because of a memorial day coupon for free shipping.
 The price on their site is the same as any other site but with free shipping, I saved a few dollars.
 Actually, I saved about $27 since the code was for free shipping no matter what service I chose… so, of course, I chose next day.
 My order from JSD Supply included the P320 80% Frame and Jig.
 I did not order the lower parts kit as it was sold out so I had to do some searching for those parts.
 But we will talk about that later in the article.

 Jig Issue #1